twinfoundation/attestation/README.md

-# GTSC Attestation
+# TWIN Attestation

-This mono-repository contains the packages to use with attestation in GTSC applications.
+This mono-repository contains the packages to use with attestation in TWIN applications.

 ## Packages